sung-max/sung-max.github.io/about.md

 I did my undergrad at Cornell in the beautiful city of Ithaca.

 In my free time I usually train weights and listen to music from [90s][shes-so-high] and 00's.
-Though I was far from physically active in my younger years, I've enjoyed many sports in the past few years, particularly team sports.
+Though I was far from physically active in my younger years, I discovered how fun they are these past few years, particularly team sports.
 So far I've tried badminton, volleyball, soccer, frisbee, and basketball.

 [Go to the Home Page](../)